Thilo Wilke

-Thilo Wilke (born 20 June 1991) is a German professional footballer who plays as a midfielder for Norwegian club Alta IF.
+Thilo Wilke (born 20 June 1991) is a German footballer who most recently played as a midfielder for Norwegian club Alta IF.

-Football career
+Career

 Wilke began playing football at age 5, and in his youth played for 1.
 FC Schweinfurt 05 and Würzburger FV.

 Wilke started his club career playing for FV Karlstadt, and in 2011 transferred to FT Schweinfurt for two seasons.
 From 2013 to 2015, he played for TSV Karlburg.
 In 2015, he then signed for TSV Aubstadt in the 5th division.
 Wilke then signed for TSV Abtswind.

 Wilke continued his career abroad in America's college system, joining NCAA Division II NCAA soccer team, Shaw University in the United States.
 In the 2018 season, Wilke scored 17 goals and 4 assists.
 His statistics earned a national ranking in the division with 1.21 goals per game.
 During the 2018 season, Wilke was selected for Men’s Soccer First Team All-Atlantic Region.
 He was also chosen for the first all-state team by the North Carolina Collegiate Sports Information Association (NCCSIA).
 During his collegiate career in the United States, Wilke also played for two NPSL teams: Med City FC in the 2017 season, and Palm Beach United in the 2018 season.

 In 2019, Wilke signed for semi-professional clubs Adelaide Raiders and later for the Para Hills Knights in the National Premier League in Adelaide, Australia.

 On 26 September 2019, Para Hills Knights SC confirmed, that Wilke had been appointed technical director for the club's U15-U17 teams.
 In October, he signed for Hamilton Wanderers in the ISPS Handa Premiership, which was at this time the 1st tier in New Zealand Football.
 During his time with the Wanderers, he scored one goal, was part of the round 5 team of the week, and started six out of the seven games until the December break.
 He then returned to his former club, Para Hills Knights SC, for the 2020 season.

 In July 2020, Wilke signed for the German fourth-tier club FC Memmingen.
 Because Corona pandemic regulations stopped the Regionalliga Bayern season in November 2020, he only played two league games.